rahulnakirakommula-beep/hackathonfinal/README.md

 Team Lead and Frontend Contributor

 My Contributions
-Coordinated task distribution and timelines during the hackathon Designed page structure and navigation flow
+Coordinated task distribution and timelines during the hackathon.
+Designed page structure and navigation flow
 Organized the project into a modular directory structure Contributed to frontend development and final integration